yairm210/Unciv/core/Module.md

 ## Python Binding Implementation

-A description of how this REPL loop and IPC protocol are used to build scripting langauage bindings is in the module-level docstring of `/android/assets/scripting/enginefiles/python/main.py`.
+A description of how this REPL loop and IPC protocol are used to build scripting langauage bindings [is at `/android/assets/scripting/enginefiles/python/PythonScripting.md`](../android/assets/scripting/enginefiles/python/PythonScripting.md).